tc39/proposal-partial-application/README.md

 ## Fixed Arity

-By default, partial application uses a fixed argument list: Normal arguments are evaluated and bound to their respective argument position, and placeholder (`?`) arguments and Ordinal placeholder (`?0`, etc.) arguments are bound to specific argument positions in the resulting partially applied function.
+By default, partial application uses a fixed argument list: Normal arguments are evaluated and bound to their respective argument position, and placeholder arguments (`?`) and ordinal-placeholder arguments (`?0`, etc.) are bound to specific argument positions in the resulting partially applied function.
 As a result, excess arguments passed to a partially applied function have no specific position in which they should be inserted.
 While this behavior differs from `f.bind()`, a fixed argument list allows us to avoid unintentionally accepting excess arguments: